 Hog the Equipment

-It’s one thing if the gym is empty, but especially during busy hours, don’t expect to do your supersets or trisets on multiple pieces of equipment.
+While it’s perfectly fine if the gym is empty, but especially during busy hours, don’t expect to do your supersets or trisets on multiple pieces of equipment.
 You don’t own the gym, so why not stick to one piece of equipment at a time.
 Nothing drives people more nuts than seeing an empty piece of workout equipment that you need to use, but somebody else is calling exclusive dibs because they need it for their circuit training.

 Asking to Work In